Ekuation

 My teacher uses weights but they don't add up to 100%.
 How do I calculate my grade?

-If weights don't sum to 100 (or 1), the weighted average formula still works correctly: divide the sum of (score × weight) by the *sum of the weights used*.
-This normalizes the result.
+The weighted average formula still works if weights don't add to 100.
+Divide the sum of (score * weight) by the sum of the weights used.
+This calculator does that normalization automatically.

 How does curving actually work?